Understanding Your Diagnosis

 Digestive Diagnostic Procedures

-Detailed information on the most common procedures used to diagnosis digestive disorders
+Detailed information on the most common tests and procedures used to diagnosis digestive disorders

 If a biopsy shows cancer is present, further tests will most likely be recommended to check if the tumor has spread.
 These tests include a CT scan of the abdomen and liver MRI scans, or ultrasound, to check if the tumor has spread.
 Certain blood tests may also be conducted.